DominikLangner/Udacity_FrontEndDeveloper_Project5/README.md

 ### Installation

 - Install dependencies by running `npm install`:
+- create an .env file in your root folder with your API keys for pixabay, geonames & weatherbit:

+PIXABAY_API_KEY ='xxxxxxx'
+GEONAMES_API_KEY='xxxxxxx'
+WEATHERBIT_API_KEY='xxxxxxx'

 ### Run it

-- Start the web app by running `npm run build-dev`
+- Start the server side by running `npm run start`
-- Start the server side by running `npm run startv`
+- Start the web app by running `npm run build-dev` --> check your browser

 ### Deploy it